 Foundation Board of Directors

-The ECU Foundation is led by Executive Director, Matt Morgan and guided by an experienced and committed Board of Directors.
+The ECU Foundation is led by an experienced and committed Board of Directors.
 The Board of Directors functions as a policy-building group that assists the Foundation in maintaining the spirit, and meeting the outcomes, of its mission and vision.

 Marcus Smith, Board President